 In the early 1950s, Roy Cohn got President Eisenhower to ban homosexuals from jobs in the federal government.
 Because of Roy Cohn, hundreds of existing employees in crucial agencies like the US State Department were accused of being homosexuals, and were fired.
 Cohn was almost singlehandedly responsible for stoking a new and deep wave of toxic prejudice against an untold number of American citizens simply for the crime of having been born the way they were born.

-Ronald Regan himself, the high and mighty Christian moralist, sent a final telegram to the loyal friend who’d been so kind to help overthrow the will of the voters of New York in 1980 on the President’s behalf.
+Ronald Regan himself, the high and mighty Christian moralist, sent a final telegram to the loyal friend who’d been so kind to help corruptly interfere with the New York election in 1980 on the President’s behalf.

 “Nancy and I are keeping you in our thoughts and prayers.
 May our Lord bless you with courage and strength.
 Take care and know that you have our concern.
-Ronald Reagan.”(119)
+Ronald Reagan.”(122)

-Publicly, Roy Cohn “insisted to his dying day that he was suffering from liver cancer.”(119)
+Publicly, Roy Cohn “insisted to his dying day that he was suffering from liver cancer.”(122)

-In a televised interview in 1986 with Mike Wallace, Roy Cohn flatly stated, “I'll tell you categorically, I do not have AIDS.”(119)
+In a televised interview in 1986 with Mike Wallace, Roy Cohn flatly stated, “I'll tell you categorically, I do not have AIDS.”(122)

 Six months after that interview, Roy Cohn died of AIDS.
-He was 55-years-old.(119)
+He was 55-years-old.(122)

 Donald moved on quickly.
-In the words of Gwenda Blair, an author who wrote a biography on Donald Trump, “Every waking hour was about getting his name in front of the public…Building, buying: an airline, a football stadium, the Plaza hotel, the world’s sixth largest yacht, Mar-a-Lago – you name it.
-If it’s big, if it’s showy, if it gets headlines, he was going to buy it.”(120) This was the Donald Trump of the 1980s.
+In the words of Gwenda Blair, an author who wrote a biography on Donald, “Every waking hour was about getting his name in front of the public…Building, buying: an airline, a football stadium, the Plaza hotel, the world’s sixth largest yacht, Mar-a-Lago – you name it.
+If it’s big, if it’s showy, if it gets headlines, he was going to buy it.”(123) This was the Donald Trump of the 1980s.